 2.1 Materials

 The Candida tropicalis strain used in this study was isolated from fermenting cocoa in Côte d’Ivoire.
 The freeze-dried strain was proposed by researchers from Biotechnology Research Unit at Felix Houphouët Boigny University.
-The plant material in this study consisted of cocoa pods collected from farmers in the Agboville region, which is located 79 km of Abidjan, in southern Côte d’Ivoire.
+The plant material in this study consisted of cocoa pods collected from farmers in the Agboville region, which is located at 79 km of Abidjan, in southern Côte d’Ivoire.
 Fermentation took place at the National Center for Floristics Félix Houphouët-Boigny University in Abidjan.

 2.2 Methods